 Consider Business Automation

 When moving to a SaaS platform it is useful to examine possibilities for process automation.
 The SaaS environment provides an opportunity to improve system quality.
 In the cloud, you can automate:

-- Local and cloud processes;
+- Local and virtual processes;

 - ERP (Enterprise Resource Planning) ecosystem;